meteorsnows/cubism-rs/README.md

 A rust wrapper around the [Live2D Cubism SDK](https://live2d.github.io/) with extra functionality.

+This library currently requires nightly to work due to the use of the allocator api.
+I would love to remove this constraint but I do not know of a way to allocate a dst with a specific alignment without the use of the raw allocator api.

 The exposed api is completely unstable atm and is very likely to change!

 ![Demo](cubism_demo.gif)